AdithyaVardan/EVSMS/README.md

 - **ADCReadings.h**: Reads analog values from ADC pins for voltage and current measurements.
 - **SpeedAndRPM.h**: Handles speed estimation from the accelerometer and RPM measurement from the IR sensor.
 - **EVSMS.ino**: The main Arduino sketch that initializes and integrates the modules, looping through and displaying data.
+- **CSVLogger.h**: This handles the data logging aspects of the test rig and converts the data into csv data file

 ---